Krystian19/billet_tasks/README.md

-And by following that structured line of thought, one should be able to identify the bottleneck and the nature of the problem that is affecting the end user's experience, and by then, we can choose how to solve it logical optimization, do we need to scale services because of the sheer amount of demand ?, etc...
+And by following that structured line of thought, one should be able to identify the bottleneck and the nature of the problem that is affecting the end user's experience, and by then, we can choose how to solve it (logical optimization, do we need to scale because of the sheer amount of traffic ?, etc...)

 > How would you manage database updates without downtime ?